 (G) RECs created by the generation of electricity by a renewable energy resource physically located in the state of Missouri shall count as one and twenty-five hundredths (1.25) RECs for purposes of compliance with this rule.
 This additional credit shall not be tracked in the tracking systems specified in subsection (F) of this section.
 This additional credit of twenty-five hundredths (0.25) shall be recognized when the electric utility files its annual compliance report in accordance with section (7) of this rule.

-(H) RECs created by the generation of electricity at a facility that subsequently fails to meet the requirements for renewable energy resources are valid if they were created before the date the facility decertifide.
+(H) RECs created by the generation of electricity at a facility that subsequently fails to meet the requirements for renewable energy resources are valid if they were created before the date the facility decertified.

 (I) Electric utilities required to comply with this rule may purchase or sell RECs, either bilaterally or in any open market system, inside or outside the state, without prior commission approval.

 (J) For compliance purposes, electric utilities shall retire RECs in sufficient quantities to meet the RES portfolio requirements of this rule.
 The RECs shall be retired during the calendar year for which compliance is sought.
-Electric utilities may retire RECs during the months of January, February, or March following the calendar year for which compliance is being sought and designate those retired RECs as counting towards the requirements of that previous calendar year.
+Electric utilities may retire RECs from January 1 through April 15 of the following the calendar year for which compliance is being sought and designate those retired RECs as counting towards the requirements of that previous calendar year.
 Any RECs retired in this manner shall be specifically annotated in the registry designated in accordance with subsection (F) of this section and the annual compliance report filed in accordance with section (7) of this rule.
-RECs retired in January, February, or March to be counted towards compliance for the previous calendar year in accordance with this subsection shall not exceed ten percent (10%) of the total RECs necessary to be retired for compliance for that calendar year.
+RECs retired from January 1 through April 15 of the following year to be counted towards compliance for the previous calendar year in accordance with this subsection shall not exceed ten percent (10%) of the total RECs necessary to be retired for compliance for that calendar year.

 (K) RECs may be aggregated with other RECs for compliance purposes.
 RECs shall be issued in whole increments.
 Any fractional RECs, aggregated or non-aggregated, remaining after certificate issuance will be carried forward to the next reporting period for the specific facility(ies).
 REC aggregation may be performed by electric utilities, customer-generators, or other s.